- Faculty and Staff

 Important points about the major

-- All prospective Neuroscience majors must take Introduction to Neuroscience (NEUR-226) in the Spring of their sophomore year, and must declare the major at the end of that semester (no later than the Add/Drop in the Fall of your junior year).
+- INTRODUCTORY COURSE: All prospective Neuroscience majors must take Introduction to Neuroscience (NEUR-226) in the Spring of their sophomore year.
 It is not possible to major in Neuroscience if the introductory course (NEUR-226) is taken later than Spring of sophomore year.

-- Neuroscience majors must preregister for all courses they will use to satisfy requirements for the major, rather than to assume that they will be guaranteed entry into a course during the add/drop period if they did not preregister for it (e.g., you must preregister for BIOL-301 or 351).
+- PRE-REGISTRATION: Majors must preregister for all courses they will use to satisfy requirements for the major, rather than to assume that they will be guaranteed entry into a course during the add/drop period if they did not preregister for it (e.g., you must preregister for BIOL-301 or 351).

 In addition to being a rewarding major, Neuroscience is one of the more academically demanding majors at Amherst College.
 Neuroscience has a large number of required courses, and among the largest number of required laboratory courses.
 We point this out not to discourage anyone from majoring, but so that students have a realistic view when considering enrolling and are aware that scheduling can be difficult.